Mumps Antibody IgM (Sendout)

 - Handling Instructions

-Outside Laboratories: Centrifuge sample and transfer serum to a separate plastic vial.
-Refrigerate serum.
+Outside Laboratories: Centrifuge sample and aliquot serum to a separate plastic vial.
+Refrigerate serum while awaiting shipment.
+Transport with a cold pack.

-Reject Due To: Bacterially contaminated, heat-inactivated, hemolyzed, icteric, lipemic, or turbid specimens.
+Reject Due To: Heat-inactivated, hemolyzed, or lipemic specimens.

 - Quantity